allenai/nlphighlights/episodes/115_allennlp_interviewing_matt_gardner.md

 Yeah, definitely.
 Some of the major features that we've had recently have been either inspired or directly contributed by outside folks.
 And yes, we really like this.
 For instance Automatic Mixed Precision training AMP.
 This can give you dramatic speed ups by using fewer bits to represent all of the weights in your network.
-This was added by someone, not at AI 2, and makes the library faster.
+This was added by someone, not at AI2, and makes the library faster.
 It's something people have wanted for a long time.
 We haven't had the bandwidth to get to it.
 Someone else outside got to it and we were really happy about it.
 And yes, we love having people contribute.